Skip to content

 Answer: Ancient India.
 The mathematician Brahmagupta defined zero as a number with formal arithmetic operations (addition, subtraction, multiplication) in 628 CE.

-Why it stumps people: Three civilizations invented zero independently.
-Babylonians used a placeholder symbol around the 3rd century BCE.
-The Maya developed zero for calendars around the 4th century CE.
-But ancient Indian mathematicians gave zero its full mathematical identity, the version that spread via Islamic scholars to Europe and became the number you use today.
+Three civilizations got to zero on their own.
+The Babylonians used a placeholder symbol around the 3rd century BCE.
+The Maya built zero into their calendars around the 4th century CE.
+But only ancient Indian mathematicians gave zero a full mathematical identity.
+That version traveled through Islamic scholars to Europe.
+It became the number you use today.

 11. What is the oldest surviving epic poem in the world?
 (Hard)